 The overall objective of this project is to study directly the phenotypic and genotypic variability of the spectral data in order to improve cow robustness and nutritional quality of milk for human consumption.
 Specific objectives include reduction of the dimensionality of spectral data; study of spectral variability in relation with changes of animal health and reproduction status; and development of calibration equations for milk fatty acids for the Canadian system.

-Flavio's academic timeline
+Flavio's education and academic timeline

 Please visit our Centre for Genetic Improvement of Livestock (CGIL) webpage: http://cgil.uoguelph.ca/